InFeR: Informed Failure Resilience in Learned Visual Navigation Control: Abstract

 \section{Abstract}

-While imitation learning (IL) enables effective visual navigation, IL policies are prone to unpredictable failures in out-of-distribution (\ood{}) scenarios.
-We advance the notion of \textit{failure-resilient policies}, which not only detect failures but also recover from them automatically. \textit{Failure recognition} that identifies the factors causing failure is key to informing recovery: \eg{} pinpointing image regions triggering failure detections can provide cues to guide recovery.
-We present \fr{}, a framework to construct failure-resilient IL policies, embedding \ood-detection and recognition in them without using explicit failure data, and pairing them with recovery heuristics.
-Real-world experiments show that \fr{} enables failure recovery across two different policy architectures, enabling robust long-range navigation in complex environments.
+While imitation learning (IL) has enabled successful visual navigation in many common environments, IL policies are prone to unpredictable failures under out-of-distribution (\ood{}) scenarios.
+This necessitates \textit{failure-resilient} policies, which not only detect failures, but also recognise their sources and recover from them autonomously.
+We propose \textit{\fr{}}, a general framework for building IL policies with \textit{informed failure resilience} without failure or recovery demonstrations. \fr{} retrains an IL policy with a Variational Information Bottleneck (VIB) loss to structure its latent space for \ood{} failure detection.
+It applies a visual explainability technique, Grad-CAM, to localise an image region as the source of failure and inform a heuristic policy for recovery.
+All these are achieved without requiring additional training data.
+Real-world experiments show that \fr{} enables informed failure recovery across two different policy architectures, yielding robust long-range navigation in complex environments.